RI.gov R.I. Government Agencies | Privacy Policy |

 • If you had a license in your state of origin that enabled you to drive a taxi, limo or other non-CDL class vehicle for hire, you must complete the Application for Chauffeur License.
 Bring the completed application to the CDL section of the DMV headquarters in Cranston.

-• Any other restrictions or endorsements you may have had on your out of state license will be transferred to your new Rhode Island with an equivalent restriction/endorsement.
+• Any other restrictions or endorsements you may have had on your out of state license, with the exception of HazMat and/or Passenger endorsements will be transferred to your new Rhode Island license with an equivalent restriction/endorsement.

 Out-of-Country and US Territories: Information on Out-of-Country and US Territories drivers license transfers.